 Without this jumper, the controller can’t initialize the second memory chip.
 Our single-chip donor drive was manufactured without the jumper, but by soldering a 0 Ohm resistor to R6, we could then transplant the patient drive’s two NANDs to the donor and get a perfect recovery of the broken drive’s data.

-See our flash drive recovery prices.
+See our flash drive repair service prices.